 Moles is the best club in Bath for students.
 The venue attracts some of the best DJs and live music acts, and hosts club nights throughout the week.
 Cheesy Tuesday is student night at Moles, with cheap deals on drinks, discounted entry, and non-stop cheesy pop.

 Is Bath good for pubs?

 Bath has plenty of pubs to choose from.
-For regular live music and a brilliant selection of ale, head to The Bell Inn; for a delicious pub lunch, Hare & Hounds is one of the city’s best gastropubs, and if you’re after something really traditional, The Star Inn, one of the oldest pubs in Bath is definitely worth a visit.
+For regular live music and a brilliant selection of ales, head to The Bell Inn.
+For a delicious pub lunch, Hare & Hounds is one of the city’s best gastropubs.
+And, if you’re after something really traditional, The Star Inn, one of the oldest pubs in Bath, is definitely worth a visit.